 Calculated Fields for ACF supports working with repeater fields (requires Advanced Custom Fields Pro) and group fields.

-Screen shot from a repeater field.
+Screenshot from a repeater field.
 Any formula expression in field "p1" or "p2" can refer to the "price" field.
-The same logic applies for group fields.
+The same logic applies to group fields.

 Assuming the parent level has a field named rebate.

 On the parent level, the values in a repeater field can be accessed using one of the aggregation functions.